-This metric is similar to Postsecondary Enrollment Rate by Six Months after High School except that it shows the percentage of students who graduated and enrolled in a two- or four-year college, vocational program, or public service within 18 months of their scheduled graduation date.
-For the 2022-23 School Quality Reports, this metric evaluates cohort 'W' (students who first entered high school during the 2017-18 school year / "Class of 2021").
-To contribute positively, a student must have graduated and enrolled in a qualifying postsecondary program by December 31, 2021.
+This metric shows the percentage of students who graduated and enrolled in a twoor four-year college, vocational program, approved apprenticeship, or public service within six months of their transfer school graduation deadline.
+For the 2022-23 School Quality Reports, this metric evaluates the transfer school graduating cohort whose transfer school graduation deadline year was 2021-22.
+To contribute positively, a student must have graduated high school with a Local or higher diploma and enrolled in a qualifying postsecondary program by December 31, 2022.